Dynamic Game Semantics: Introduction

-Although our framework in this paper is intended to be a \emph{general} approach, and it should be applicable to a wide range of computations, as the first step, we focus on a simple programming language for \emph{intuitionistic Peano Arithmetic (PA)} or \emph{Heyting Arithmetic (HA)}, known as \emph{System T} \cite{Avigad1998godel,girard1989proofs} customized for our purpose.
+Although our framework is intended to be a \emph{general} approach, being applicable to a wide range of logics and computations, as the first step, we focus on a finite fragment of the programming language \emph{PCF} \cite{scott1993type,plotkin1977lcf} customized for our aim.